jcjaber/jcjaber/README.md

-### Olá!!!
-Eu sou o José Cássio Jaber ☺️
+### Hello World!
+You can call me Jaber ☺️

-- 🔭 Atualmente estou trabalhando como Full Stack.
+- 🔭 I'm a software engineer / full stack web developer;
-- 🌱 Estou cursando Web Development na Awari e Engenharia de Software na Ampli
+- 🌱 Currently graduating in Sotware Enginner and coursing Web Development at Awari;
-- 👯 Espero colaborar com toda a comunidade e aprender também 😁
+- 👯 I hope to collaborate and learn a lot from the community 😁;
-- 🎸 Sou violonista 7 cordas e adoro tocar chorinho e samba
+- 🎸 I'm a seven strings guitar musician passionate about Brazilian music;
-- 🎮 Amo games de RPG e estratégia
+- 🎮 I love RPG and Strategy games too;
-- 😄 Pronouns: ele/dele
+- 😄 Pronouns: he/him;

 <div align="center">
   <a href="https://github.com/jcjaber">